+Is the Recent Dip in Interest Rates Here to Stay?
 Interest rates for a 30-year fixed rate mortgage climbed consistently throughout 2018 until the middle of November.
 After that point, rates returned to levels that we saw in August to close out the year at 4.55%, according to Freddie Mac's Primary Mortgage Market Survey.
 After the first quarter of 2019, rates have continued their downward trend.
 As Freddie Mac's Chief Economist Sam Khater notes, this is great news for homebuyers.

-"Mortgage rates have drifted to their lowest level in 10 months.
-This is great news for consumers who are looking for homes during the upcoming spring homebuying season."
+"We expect to see the result of these low mortgage rates and stronger wage growth translate into better home sales in the coming months."
 In some areas of the country, the combination of rising interest rates and rising home prices have made some first-time buyers push pause on their home searches.
 But with more inventory coming to market, continued price growth, and interest rates slowing, more buyers will get back in the market!
 Will This Trend Continue?

 According to the latest forecasts from Fannie Mae, the Mortgage Bankers Association, and the National Association of Realtors, mortgage rates will increase over the course of 2019, but not at the same pace they did in 2018.
 You can see the forecasts broken down by quarter below.

-Quarter Fannie Mae МВА NAR Average of All Three

-2019 3Q 4.4 4.8 4.6 4.60 %

-2019 4Q 4.4 4.8 4.7 4.63 %

-2020 1Q 4.4 4.9 - 4.65 %

-2020 2Q 4.4 4.9 - 4.65 %

-Even a small increase (or decrease) in interest rates can impact your monthly housing cost.
+Quarter Freddie Mac Fannie Mae MBA NAR Average of All Four 2019 3Q 4.3 4.2 4.4 4.3 4.30% 2019 4Q 4.3 4.2 4.4 4.4 4.30% 2020 1Q 4.4 4.2 4.5 4.5 4.40% 2020 2Q 4.4 4.2 4.6 4.5 4.42% Bottom Line Even a small increase (or decrease) in interest rates can impact your monthly housing cost.
 If you are concerned about giving up a lower rate to move on to your dream home, let's get together to make your decision an informed one.

-The Role Access Plays In Getting Your House Sold!
+The Role Access Plays in Getting Your House Sold!
 So you've decided to sell your house.
 You've hired a real estate professional to help you with the entire process and they have asked you what level of access you want to provide to potential buyers.
 There are four elements to a quality listing.
 At the top of the list is Access, followed by Condition, Financing and Price.
 There are many levels of access that you could provide to your agent to be able to show your home.

-Here are five levels of access that you could provide to a buyer with a brief description:

-- Lockbox on the Door This allows buyers the ability to see the home as soon as they are aware of the listing, or at their convenience. - Providing a Key to the Home Although the buyer's agent may need to stop by an office to pick up the key, there is little delay in being able to show the home. - Open Access with a Phone Call The seller allows showing with just a phone call's notice. - By Appointment Only (example: 48 Hour Notice) Many out-of-town/state buyers and relocation buyers visit an area they would like to move to and only have the weekend to view homes.
-They may not be able to plan that far in advance, or may be unable to wait the 48 hours to be shown the house. - Limited Access (example: the home is only available on Mondays or Tuesdays at 2 pm or for only a couple of hours a day) This is the most difficult way to be able to show your house to potential buyers.
+Here are five levels of access that you could provide to a buyer with a brief description: - Lockbox on the Door This allows buyers the ability to see the home as soon as they are aware of the listing, or at their convenience. - Providing a Key to the Home Although the buyer's agent may need to stop by an office to pick up the key, there is little delay in being able to show the home. - Open Access with a Phone Call The seller allows showing with just a phone call's notice. - By Appointment Only (example: 48 Hour Notice) Many out-of-town/state buyers and relocation buyers visit an area they would like to move to and only have the weekend to view homes.
+They may not be able to plan that far in advance, or may be unable to wait the 48 hours to be shown the house. - Limited Access (example: the home is only available on Mondays or Tuesdays at 2 рм or for only a couple of hours a day) - This is the most difficult way to be able to show your house to potential buyers.